Abi-Liu/coding-challenge/README.md

 **Actual:** The page crashes

-# Bug 4: Clicking on View More button not showing correct data
+_DONE_ # Bug 4: Clicking on View More button not showing correct data

 **How to reproduce:**